 Receipts disappear like socks in a dryer.

-When you own rental property, you have to remember that you are the CEO and CFO of your business.
+When owning rental property, you must remember that you are the CEO and CFO of your business.
 We had the CEO part down with managing the property manager and keeping the business moving along.
 It was easy to stay narrowly focused in this area from the start.

 Where we fell short was in the CFO seat.